ibm-ecosystem-engineering/SuperKnowa/7. RLHF Model/ReadMe.md

 This directory contains notebooks that can be used to train a reward model, and then fine-tune the LLM using Reinforcement Learning.

 ![RLHF](./Screenshots/Screenshot%202023-07-21%20at%209.27.53%20AM.png)

-To find a detailed overview of Reward Modeling and RLHF, refer to the medium blog:
+For a detailed overview of Reward Modeling and RLHF, refer to:

 - blog1.com
 - blog2.com